 5. Payment of fees

 5.2 It shall be lawful for the driver of a vehicle during, or when the period which has been paid for expires, to insert another prescribed fee in the parking meter and set the parking meter in operation for a further period.
-However, where a maximum authorised period has been declared by resolution of the Council and is indicated on the parking meter, it is an offence for the driver of the vehicle to occupy the parking space in that area for a time in excess of the maximum authorised period.
+However, where a maximum authorised period has been declared by resolution of the Council and is indicated on the parking meter, it is an offence for the driver of the vehicle to occupy the same space in that area for a time in excess of the maximum authorised period.

 6. Parking at multiple parking meters